-One of the most common reasons people want to build a shipping container home is because they can be built relatively inexpensively.
+One of the most common reasons people want to build shipping container homes is that they can be built relatively inexpensively.

 This isn’t to say that the cost is the only reason to be living in a shipping container home.
 There are lots of reasons why living in a container home has become so popular.